akney/ney-mco152/README.md

 # ney-mco152
-This a repository for the computer methodology class.
+This a repository for work from class MCO 152.